XPMUser/XPMUser.github.io/README.md

 Yep, you heard that right, that's just scratching the surface.
 There are lots of versions to choose from and modpacks are supported for some of them, so you can probably imagine what months of hard work can do to something like that.

-https://xpmuser.github.io/oldprodigy/choose/ You can choose any version you want.
+https://healingmunch.github.io/xpmuser.github.io/oldprodigy/choose/ You can choose any version you want.

 ## Prodigy Ultimate Edition

-There's only 1.50.0 Ultimate Edition for now, more versions are coming soon. https://xpmuser.github.io/oldprodigy/play/ 1.50.0 Ultimate Edition is somehow trying to use pde1500's updates.
+There's only 1.50.0 Ultimate Edition for now, more versions are coming soon. https://healingmunch.github.io/xpmuser.github.io/oldprodigy/play/ 1.50.0 Ultimate Edition is somehow trying to use pde1500's updates.

-## The other version

-There's one version I haven't mentioned yet, it is the least buggy out of all of these versions.

-The current version | The most functional build! + Friendship Mode in the game itself!

-Huh?
-The current version?
-This isn't Old Prodigy!
-Well - maybe not, but it is New Prodigy, it is more Prodigy than any of these versions.
-The full-game experience is to be experienced there.
-There is no other version with the intricately designed education system, and there is no other version that consistently gets updated by a dedicated team of truly wonderful people.
-For that, you need to play Prodigy as it is now.
-This version also has the possibility to make friends in the game.

-In case you don't know how to get there somehow, here's the link: https://sso.prodigygame.com/game/login/

-https://play.prodigygame.com/ If you want to play as a student during free time and you're an adult.